 <p>原始最后登录时间戳:{{ userLoginInfo }}</p>

-It is precisely to solve this problem of 'incomprehensible number language' that Anqi CMS providesstampToDateThis powerful timestamp formatting label.
-Its core function is to convert a Unix timestamp into a highly readable date-time string according to the specified format.
+It is to solve this kind of problem that the 'number language is not understood', Anqi CMS providesstampToDateThis powerful timestamp formatting label.
+Its core function is to convert a Unix timestamp, according to the specified format, into a highly readable date and time string.

 stampToDateThe usage is very intuitive, it accepts two parameters: the first is the timestamp to be converted, and the second is the string defining the output format.
 The basic syntax is:{{stampToDate(时间戳, "格式")}}.

-Let's see some common Go language time formatting examples:
+Let's take a look at some common Go language time formatting examples:

-• Day of the week: Mon(Abbreviation for Monday),Monday(Full name of Monday)
+Mon(Abbreviation of Monday),Monday(Full name of Monday) - Month names:

-By combining these reference numbers, we can almost build any date-time format we want.
+By combining these reference numbers, we can almost build any date and time format we want.

-Now, let's takeuserDetailThe one obtainedLastLoginTimestamps withstampToDateCombine them and see how to flexibly display a user's last login time in a template.
+Now, let's takeuserDetailObtainedLastLoginTimestamp withstampToDateCombine to see how to flexibly display the user's last login time in the template.

 {% userDetail currentUser with name="LastLogin" id="123" %}